 Machine Learning Statistics in General

-When consumers and businesses realise that machine learning can help them make a lot of money on the stock market, this technology will see a surge in new financing and investments.
+- When consumers and businesses realize that machine learning can help them make a lot of money on the stock market, this technology will see a surge in new financing and investments.

 - Google Translate witnessed a 60% reduction in error rates after using a machine learning-powered translation engine.

 - GNMT is a translation algorithm used by Google Translate to eliminate 60% of all errors.